Yester Epcot at Yesterland World Showcase Buses

 World Showcase double-decker bus in Mexico

-If you prefer to walk around World Showcase, it might seem as if you’re walking on wide walkway.
+If you prefer to walk around World Showcase, it might seem as if you’re walking on a wide walkway.
 However, it’s a road too.
 You’re sharing it with rather large buses.
 Stay alert.
 Keep an eye on your children.
 Fortunately, the driver has an authentic, old-fashioned klaxon horn, and he’s not afraid to use it.

 Double-Decker Bus at Epcot Center